AdvancedModularManikin/specification/module_behavior_requirements.md

  freezing scenario state, including patient & environmental state.
 Modules shall maintain this state until further control is received.

-Modules shall also enter this state after receiving updated Configuration, or after receiving a `HALT` control.
+Modules shall also enter this state after receiving updated Configuration, via the `ModuleConfiguration` Topic.
+See the [Configuration Data Model](configuration_data_model.md) for further details.

 #### `RESET`
 The `RESET` control indicates that simulation of a given scenario has completely ceased and all Modules shall reset